-- Put on the clean scrub or white coat, hat and mask before entering the surgery room. - The surgery room must be immediately cleaned and disinfected with alcohol and vacuum the whole floor. - Pull out all the powers and put together all cords. - Turn off the astral lamp and put it perpendicular to the ceiling after the surgery.
-Wipe it once a week. - All contaminated instruments and equipment must be cleaned and disinfected, and placed in a plastic bag marked with suspected agent prior to returning to the sterilization room. - All individuals contacting the animal must wash hands carefully and remove contaminated clothing prior to handling other animals. - Endotracheal tubes (ET): - Clean inside and outside of ET tubes with detergent and water, using a scrub brush. - Soak ET tubes in a large barrel of chlorhexidine solution for at least 15 minutes. - Thoroughly rinse ET tubes with warm water being careful not to set them down in the sink. - Dry ET tubes in the designated dryer. - Gas sterilize ET tubes. - All anesthetic machines and ventilators will be broken down and thoroughly cleaned and disinfected on a regular basis. - Environmental samples will be obtained from the recovery rooms and surgical theatres regularly and cultured for the presence and of pathogenic bacteria and to quantify bacterial counts.
+- Put on the clean scrub or white coat, hat and mask before entering the surgery room. - The surgery room must be immediately vacuumed, cleaned and disinfected with alcohol. - Pull out all the powers and put together all the cords. - Turn off the astral lamp and put it perpendicular to the ceiling after the surgery.
+Wipe it once a week. - All contaminated instruments and equipment must be cleaned and disinfected and placed in a plastic bag marked with suspected agents before returning to the sterilization room. - All individuals contacting the animal must wash their hands carefully and remove contaminated clothing before handling other animals. - Endotracheal tubes (ET): Standard-size tubes are for single use and should be disposed of as medical waste after use.
+Special-size tubes should be managed as follows. - Clean inside and outside of ET tubes with detergent and water, using a scrub brush. - Soak ET tubes in a large barrel of chlorhexidine solution for at least 15 minutes. - Thoroughly rinse ET tubes with warm water being careful not to set them down in the sink. - Dry ET tubes in the designated dryer.

+- Gas sterilizes ET tubes. - All anesthetic machines and ventilators will be broken down and thoroughly cleaned and disinfected regularly - Environmental samples will be obtained from the recovery rooms and surgical theatres regularly and cultured for the presence and of pathogenic bacteria and to quantify bacterial counts.